letelescope/ascom-flat-panel/README.md

 ### Get a coherent version.

-We heavily use the git version control "tags" to label a release version.
-We also leverage the "Gihtub releases" that add the possibility to pin "binaries" (ie anything we want PCB layouts, Driver installers, mechanincal assembly 3D printer files,...).
+We heavily use the git version control "tags" to label released versions.
+We also leverage the "GitHub releases" that add the possibility to pin "binaries" (ie anything we want PCB layouts, Driver installers, mechanincal assembly 3D printer files,...) on "tagged" versions.

-When we deem a version is "usable" we tag it, ie we freez this repository at a particular "commit", and create a release out it.
+When we deem a version is "usable" we tag it, ie we freez this repository at a particular "commit", and create a release out of it.

 To access the various releases just got the the [releases page](https://github.com/letelescope/ascom-flat-panel/releases/) of this repository.